kiranbakale/AMI-Readme/README.md

 The requirements for the Toolkit are as follows:

-- GitLab version: `14.0.0` and upwards.
+- GitLab version: `15.10.0` and upwards.
-- OS: Ubuntu 20.04+, Debian 11, RHEL 8, Amazon Linux 2
+- OS: Canonical, Ubuntu, 22.04 LTS, Debian 11, RHEL 8, Amazon Linux 2
-  - At this time the Toolkit only supports clean OS installations.
-It may work with existing installations, but this is not currently being tested.
+  - At this time the Toolkit only supports clean OS installations..
-  - Admin access to the OS is also required by GET to install various dependencies
   - ARM based hardware is supported for Omnibus environments
 - Types of environment: The Toolkit is designed to deploy the official GitLab [Reference Architectures](https://docs.gitlab.com/ee/administration/reference_architectures) (Standard or Cloud Native Hybrid) as environments.
   - The Toolkit requires [NFS to propagate certain files](docs/environment_advanced.md#nfs-options).
 This can be on a dedicated node, or it will dynamically set this up on other nodes as required.